 Every student must complete a research paper for graded submission at the end of the course.
-In this research paper students are expected to conduct a case study of a real-world company, which has been accused of unethical conduct.
-The paper should study the effect such accusation had on the business, measures taken by the management to solve the problem at hand as well as the result of such measures.
+In this research paper students are expected to conduct a case study of a real-world company, analyzing its relationships with all major stakeholders.
+More detailed outline will be presented in class.
+The work is done in groups.